 The SodShow is Ireland’s only garden radio show and podcast and is sponsored by the ever so wonderful Greensax.ie.
-Awarded Ireland’s Best Podcast 2013, The Sodshow airs every Friday at 3pm and can be found in all good podcast stores around tea-time that evening.
+Awarded Ireland’s Best Podcast 2012 and again for 2013, The Sodshow airs every Friday at 3pm and can be found in all good podcast stores around tea-time that evening.

 The SodShow Timeline:

 - March 2011 – The Sodshow goes live on air

 - October 2011 – IWA Best Independent Podcast – Finalist

 - June 2012 – Greensax.ie sponsors The SodShow

 - October 2012 – Winner Best Irish Podcast 2012

 - October 2013 – Winner Best Irish Podcast 2013

 Despite winning some shiny things, nobody involved in The sodshow gets paid a red cent.
 Further, all costs are paid for by us out of our own pockets – including microphones, travel and accomodation etc. And when we take a day [or hours] away from work it is done so at our own expense and cost.
 And yeah, the [radio] show is sponsored and whilst it is great having a name on the front our football jersey [and we really do love you Greensax], that money goes to the radio station.